jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The client reports that the first result should be 26 hours while the second is only 25 hours.
 Gort is in a frenzy, both Denver and Phoenix look like they are in Mountain Time Zone on a map.
 How could they be different?

-Phoenix (and most of Arizona) does not observe Daylight Savings Time and did not roll back their clocks.
+Phoenix (and most of Arizona) does not observe Daylight Saving Time and did not roll back their clocks.
 Arizona is a special geographic Time Zone called America/Phoenix.
 Remember, a Time Zone is a geographic region where people agree how to apply an offset, but the offset may be different in the same Time Zone depending on the time of the year.

 What Gort needs in the app is the UTC Time for storage and math, and the offset for a display format.